How to choose the best credit-builder loan for you

 APR

 Although these sorts of loans aim to build your credit, there is a cost to that formation.
-The annual percentage rate (APR) tends to fall between 5 percent and 36 percent, with credit unions often offering lower APRs.
-The higher the interest rate is, the more you will have to pay each month.
+The annual percentage rate (APR) — interest rate and fees, expressed as a percentage — tends to fall between 5 percent and 36 percent.
+Credit unions often offer lower APRs, some as low as 0 percent.
+The higher the APR is, the more you will have to pay each month.

-Make use of a personal loan calculator to ensure that you will be able to keep on the payments.
+Make use of a personal loan calculator to ensure you can keep up with the credit-builder loan’s payments.

 Fees